 Lime your vegetable beds

-If you are planning on growing cabbages, cauliflowers and sprouts then you may need to lime your vegetable beds because they prefer an alkaline soil to grow in.
+If you are planning on growing cabbages, cauliflower, and sprouts then you may need to lime your vegetable beds because they prefer an alkaline soil to grow in.
 These vegetables will not need to be planted out until May, but the lime needs to be added at least 2 months before.
 Check out our Garden Lime for more information.

 Prepare some beds for sowing early seeds